webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Improved-Sensor.md

 - Ability/Cost/2
 - Ability/Tier/Mid
 - Ability/Pool/Intellect
-- Ability/Categories/META
+- Ability/Categories/Meta
 ---

 ## Improved Sensor
+>2+  Intellect

 When you use Sensor, you can place the sensor anywhere you choose within long range.
 Enabler.